tqdm/tqdm/README.rst

 ``tqdm`` works on any platform (Linux/Windows/Mac), in any console or in a GUI, and is also friendly with IPython/Jupyter notebooks.

+``tqdm`` does not require any library nor curses to run, just a Python interpreter.

 Installation
 ------------